 Over Seeding must be done in conjunction with aeration for optimal seed to soil contact.

-Another thing to not forget is fertilizing your lawn in the fall.
-Even if you do not fertilize your lawn year-round many lawn experts agree that you should always give your lawn a fall fertilizing treatment.
-Why?
-Because during this time of year the temperature cools and the grass starts to grow slower but the grass roots do not they continue to grow quickly.
-A Fall fertilizer delivers essential nutrients for the grass to continue to develop deep roots and to keep nutrients on reserve for a healthy start next spring.
+Fertilizing is an important element of lawn care, even in the Fall.
+If you do not fertilize your lawn year-round, many lawn experts agree that you should give the lawn at least one Fall fertilizing treatment.
+During this time of year, temperatures are starting to cool down and the grass will start to grow slower.
+The grass roots do not, however.
+They continue to grow quickly.
+A Fall fertilizer application delivers essential nutrients for the grass to continue to develop deep roots and to keep nutrients on reserve for a healthy start in the Spring.

-It is also important to make sure you clean up the lawn in the fall.
-Most trees and plants are losing their leaves, acorns, etc. leaving them for you to clean up.
-It is not something most of us enjoy doing but it is necessary in your lawns health.
-If you do not cleanup it can cause many different lawn diseases and fungal issues, which can take a lot of time and be costly to fix.
-The leaves can get wet from morning dew or rain and will stick to each other and become a barrier between the grass and the sun.
-The grass does not get the chance to breathe, dry out, and does not have the chance to get the proper nutrients it needs to store and feed off of through the winter.
+Fall Clean Up’s are also essential to your lawn’s health.
+During this time, trees and plants are losing their leaves.
+Acorns and pinecones are falling.
+Taking this debris off the lawn is especially important for the lawn’s health.
+If you do not do a cleanup, it can cause various lawn diseases and fungal issues which can take time and be costly to fix.
+The leaves get wet from morning dew or from the rain and will act as a barrier between the grass and the sun.
+The grass does not get the chance to breathe, causing it to dry out and not have a chance to get the proper nutrients it needs.